Office of Federal Contract Compliance Programs (OFCCP)

 How to File a Complaint

-Persons filing complaints should include a description of the alleged discrimination involved and any other related information that would assist in an investigation of the complaint.
+You should include a description of the alleged discrimination and any other related information that would assist OFCCP with the investigation of your complaint.

 Complaint Filing Process

-- complete the CC-4 electronically, download and sign the complaint form, and fax or mail the form to the appropriate OFCCP Regional Office; or
+- mailing or faxing the complaint form to the appropriate OFCCP Regional Office; or

-- complete, sign and file the CC-4 in person with any OFCCP District & Area office.; or
+- filing the complaint form in person with any OFCCP District or Area office.

 Accessing E-Complaint Form CC-4